pedropaulofb/laderr/documentation/specification.md

 | **version**     | string                           | string         | [1]          | **Yes**  | N/A                      | Version identifier of the specification (free string format, no validation enforced).                                                                                       |

 An [additional documentation is provided](https://github.com/pedropaulofb/laderr/blob/main/documentation/time_format.md) to present the correct way to write time formats for the metadata `createdOn` and `modifiedOn`.

+Regarding the _constructs_ relation between a LaderrSpecification and LaderrConstructs, the list of constructs in a specification is formed through the instantiation of the elements being specified.
+This means that users do not need to explicitly define this relation within the specification itself, as it is inherently derived from the instantiation process, being managed internally.

 ### 3.2.
 Scenario Classification and Determination